Header Banner

-How To: Hack a 20-Year-Old "Brick" Phone into a Digital Cell You Can Text On
+How to Hack a 20-Year-Old "Brick" Phone into a Digital Cell You Can Text On

 The cell phone has come a long way.
 The very first "mobile devices" were made and used by the military in the late 1930s, with the first commercial mobile telephone service introduced by Bell in 1946.
 These devices were hardly what we'd call mobile today—some took up the whole trunk of a car, and others had to be carried on your back in a heavy bag.